-Cause and effect are critical factors for project teams or anyone working to improve a process.
-Knowing which inputs have an impact on the outputs—and to what degree—lets you make informedintelligent decisions whenabout changes arise throughout a the process.
+Cause and effect are critical factors for project teams or anyone working to improve a process, as it lets you make informed decisions when changes arise throughout a process.
 A cause and effect diagram — or fishbone diagram — helps teams or individuals brainstorm root causes so they’re better positioned to create more viable solutions or improvements.

 At first glance, these diagrams look a bit complex, but the premise behind them is fairly simple.
-We’ll walk you through problem-solving with these diagrams in this article, and you’ll also find a fishbone diagram template you can use right away for brainstorming sessions on in monday.com Work OS for brainstorming sessions in our Work OS.
+We’ll walk you through problem-solving with these diagrams, and you’ll also find a Fishbone Diagram Template you can use right away for brainstorming sessions on monday.com.

 What is a fishbone diagram template?